ncrtc/demo-az-apim-storage/README.md

 # demo-az-apim-storage

 This project shows how to use API Managment to expose private blobs from Azure storage via HTTP.
-The solution uses API managment has a frontend and uses the storage account REST API as a backend.
+The solution uses API managment as a frontend and uses the storage account REST API as a backend.

 ##  Blob storage

 Create a storage account and create a container with your content.
 The storage API should be configured for private access via an access key.

-##  API Managment
+##  API Management

 Using an policy expression we can configure API managment to create an authorization token by using the storage account access key.
 This key can be uses to access the storage account blobs.

-### 1. Create and API Manamgent Instance
+### 1. Create and API Management Instance
 ### 2. Create an API

 Configure API: